potateros/dotfiles/README.md

 ---
 ## To-Do

-- Create a script that an automate most (if not all) of the processes above
+- Create a script that can automate most (if not all) of the processes above

 - Test on other ubuntu-based distros